qdrant/landing_page/qdrant-landing/content/documentation/tutorials/student-rag-haystack-red-hat-openshift-hc.md

 **Figure 1:** The LLM and Qdrant Hybrid Cloud are containerized as separate services.
 Haystack combines them into a RAG pipeline and exposes the API via Hayhooks.

 ## Components
 To maintain complete data isolation, we need to limit ourselves to open-source tools and use them in a private environment, such as [Red Hat OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift).
-The pipeline will run internally and will be inaccessible from the public internet.
+The pipeline will run internally and will be inaccessible from the internet.

 - **Dataset:** [Red Hat Interactive Learning Portal](https://developers.redhat.com/learn), an online library of RedHat course materials.
 - **LLM:** `mistralai/Mistral-7B-Instruct-v0.1`, deployed as a standalone service on OpenShift.